hdawit/Predicting-Diabetes-with-Social-Determinants/README.md

 # Plots:

-	Scatter Plot: Newly Diagnosed Cases vs Overall_Housing_Type_&_Transportation o	This plot visualizes the relationship between newly diagnosed diabetes cases and the overall housing type and transportation. o	It provides insights into the potential association between these factors and the rate of newly diagnosed diabetes cases.
+* Scatter Plot: Newly Diagnosed Cases vs Overall_Housing_Type_&_Transportation
+*   This plot visualizes the relationship between newly diagnosed diabetes cases and the overall housing type and transportation.
+*   It provides insights into the potential association between these factors and the rate of newly diagnosed diabetes cases.

 # Next Steps:

 To further improve the model performance and enhance the project, consider the following steps:

-	Optimization: Further optimizing the model by fine-tuning hyperparameters, exploring additional feature engineering techniques, investigating alternative feature transformation methods, and considering other advanced machine learning algorithms.
+* Optimization: Further optimizing the model by fine-tuning hyperparameters, exploring additional feature engineering techniques, investigating alternative feature transformation methods, and considering other advanced machine learning algorithms.
-	External Data Sources: Considering incorporating additional data sources, such as external health or socioeconomic datasets, to enrich the predictive model and enhance its accuracy.
+* External Data Sources: Considering incorporating additional data sources, such as external health or socioeconomic datasets, to enrich the predictive model and enhance its accuracy.
-	Model Interpretability: Exploring techniques for interpreting and visualizing the model's predictions and feature importances to gain deeper insights into the factors driving the predictions.
+* Model Interpretability: Exploring techniques for interpreting and visualizing the model's predictions and feature importances to gain deeper insights into the factors driving the predictions.
-	Model Deployment: Once satisfied with the model's performance, considering to deploy it in a production environment to support decision-making and interventions related to diabetes prevention and management.
+* Model Deployment: Once satisfied with the model's performance, considering to deploy it in a production environment to support decision-making and interventions related to diabetes prevention and management.
-	By addressing these next steps, the project can further advance in predicting newly diagnosed diabetes cases and contribute to public health planning and intervention strategies for diabetes prevention and management.
+* By addressing these next steps, the project can further advance in predicting newly diagnosed diabetes cases and contribute to public health planning and intervention strategies for diabetes prevention and management.
 ![image](https://github.com/hdawit/Predicting-Diabetes-with-Social-Determinants/assets/43795941/6ce8a581-ae3f-48cd-86e5-243d8e4ef60b)

 ![image](https://github.com/hdawit/Predicting-Diabetes-with-Social-Determinants/assets/43795941/602f7624-854c-43a3-9e7d-9aaa3db62310)